A mentoring space for thoughtful singers.

 Virtually Vocalise exists to support singing that is sustainable, grounded, and capable of withstanding the realities of everyday life.

-Virtually Vocalise continues to develop in a deliberate and considered way.
-Since its founding in 2017, it has grown into a long-term digital studio where singers can work steadily week by week, wherever they are based.
+Virtually Vocalise continues to develop in a deliberate and thoughtful way.
+Since its founding in 2017, it has grown from a small online warm-up group into a long-term digital studio where singers can work steadily week by week, wherever they are based.

-All shared sessions are recorded and archived, allowing members to return to the work, track their understanding over time, and reconnect with material as their singing develops.
+All shared sessions are recorded and archived, allowing members to return to the work, revisit ideas, and reconnect with material as their understanding deepens over time.

-If you are considering Virtually Vocalise, this is a good moment to reflect on how you want to work with your voice, and what kind of structure will best support you over the months ahead.
+If you are considering Virtually Vocalise, this may be a good moment to reflect on how you want to work with your voice, and what kind of structure will genuinely support you over the months and years ahead.

 50% Complete